-- sfm-data: The data volume is where SFM stores the harvested social media content and web resources, the db files, and exports.
+- sfm-data: The data volume is where SFM stores the harvested social media content, the db files, and exports.
 This is described in more detail below.
 It is available within containers as /sfm-data.

 - sfm-processing: The processing volume is where processed data is stored when using a processing container.
 (See Command-line exporting/processing.)
 It is available within containers as /sfm-processing.

 - Internal to Docker.
 The files on the volume will only be available from within Docker containers.